 - Human Resources Officer

 - Local Government officer

-- Market researcher
+- Market Researcher

-- Marketing executive
+- Marketing Executive

 - Newspaper Journalist

-- Public relations officer
+- Public Relations Officer

-- 1. A minimum of 70% in GCSE English Language and/or Literature is essential. - 2.
-A grade of C with a UMS of 140 (70%) in GCSE History is preferred. - 3.
+- 1. A minimum of a B grade in GCSE English Language and/or Literature is essential. - 2.
+A grade of B in GCSE History is preferred. - 3.
 Students must be interested in researching political stories and events using a range of media.
 Any other entry will be at the discretion of the Head of Department.

-- Trips to London Westminster and Stormont Parliament Buildings may be offered. - Visits from MLAs and Councillors. - Local trips to 'Let's Talk' events. - Support for essay competitions and Debating.
+- Trips to London Westminster and Stormont Parliament Buildings may be offered. - Visits from MLAs and Councillors. - Local trips to 'Let's Talk' events. - Support for essay competitions and debating.